igorplebanczyk/serial-executor/README.md

 # Serial Executor

-Allows for automatic execution of Windows CMD commands based on serial input.
+An interface between a serial port and Windows commands.
+It listens for input from a serial port and executes a command based on the input.

-My personal use case is to have an Arduino board with a 4x4 keypad which allows me to change [SignalRGB](https://signalrgb.com/) effects on my PC with the press of a button.
+My personal use case is to have an Arduino board with a 4x4 keypad which allows me to change [SignalRGB](https://signalrgb.com/) effects on my PC with a press of a button.

+## Features

+* **Custom commands**: Define any command to be executed on any input from the serial port
+* **Simple configuration**: Define the port name, baud rate, and commands in a single *config.yaml* file
+* **Error handling**: If the program encounters a fatal error, it will attempt to restart itself every 5 seconds.
+This is important for smooth background operation.
+* **Silent operation**: Compile with `go build -ldflags="-H windowsgui"` to hide the console window

 ## Installation and usage

 1. Clone this repo
-    <br><br>
 2. Define the port name and baud rate in a *config.yaml* file in the root directory:
     ```yaml
     port: